kedar-bhumkar/PAPA-frontend/replit.md

 - Focus on Events data only (no appointments or financial info)

 ## Recent Changes
-- **2025-10-17**: Updated to parse events from Supabase search_agent table
+- **2025-10-17**: Successfully connected to Supabase
-- Modified schema to match actual Supabase table structure (agent_response JSON column)
+- Fixed table name from `search_agent` to `agent_output`
-- Switched from Neon driver to postgres-js for better Supabase compatibility
+- Updated schema to parse events with name, date, location fields
-- Implemented JSON parsing to extract events array from agent_response
+- Configured postgres-js driver with proper SSL settings
-- Updated frontend to display: name, date, and location fields
+- Fixed frontend to correctly display all event fields
-- Configured SSL settings for Supabase transaction pooler connection
+- Tested end-to-end: All 10 events displaying correctly with complete information